ABOUT

 My name is Stella St. Clair.
 I’m a multimedia/broadcast student journalist based in Atlanta, GA!
 I’m also seventeen years old.

 I’m currently a senior at Midtown High School in Atlanta, GA.
-I’ve maintained an unweighted grade point average of 3.7 along with seven AP courses.
+I’ve maintained a grade point average of 3.7 along with seven AP courses.

 I’m currently the Executive Producer of Midtown High School’s student-run newscast, Knight View.
 I was previously the Chief Editor and Co-Producer.
 Additionally, I was formerly the sole multimedia Editor for Midtown High School’s student newspaper, the Southerner.